curche/no-spoilers-please/README.md

 This Android app will remove all this data before sharing.
 Just share a picture like you'd normally do and choose *Scrambled Exif*.
 A moment later, the share 'dialog' will reappear.
 Just share with the app you intended to share with in the first place.
 Et voilà!

+## Required Android Permissions:

+- READ_EXTERNAL_STORAGE to read the images other apps share with it.

 ## Misc Stuff and Facts

 - Basically, Exif is used by jpeg, which is the format in which your Android camera saves pictures.
 If you want to know more about Exif, check the [Wikipedia](https://en.wikipedia.org/wiki/Exif).